Rutgers-ESSP/Rutgers-ESSP.github.io/index.md

     alt: "Rutgers Institute of Earth, Ocean, and Atmospheric Sciences"
 ---

 The Earth System Science & Policy Lab is housed within the [Rutgers Institute of Earth, Ocean, and Atmospheric Sciences](http://eoas.rutgers.edu) and the Rutgers School of Arts and Sciences' [Department of Earth and Planetary Sciences](http://eps.rutgers.edu/).
+We are one of the core partners in the [Climate Impact Lab](http://www.impactlab.org/).